vaibhavahuja/vaibhavahuja.github.io/_posts/2020-02-13-practice-list-1.md

 yellow: "#FCF4A3"
 ---

-Below is a list of problems I will be solving during this February - March'20.
+Below is a list of problems I will be solving during this February - April'20.
 It consists of 100 problems, all of which are Div2C, of codeforces.
 I will try to write the explanation of each problem, based on my understanding, and how I approached the solution.
-Hoping to solve 3 problems everyday and stay consistent.
-I will be updating my progress below.
 I am starting this on - {{page.date | date_to_long_string}}.

 <table>